Behroopiuaa/Machine-Learning-Project/README.md

-# Machine-Learning-Project
+# Data Science Project
-All my project related to Machine learning are submitted here.
+All my Data Science & Machine Learning Project which i have done using R and Python Langauge are here.With different sets of Problems,used different algorithm.
-The language used are R & Python.
+Did visualisation of Financial Project in python using matplotlib and seaborn libraries.
-Did Natural Language Processing project as well as neural network(used Keras,Tensorflow)
+Did Project in Natural Language Processing and Neural networks as well(used keras,tensorflow in python and hello in R).